Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The Panthers have been underdogs by 8.5 points or more two times this season and have not covered the spread once.

-- Carolina's games this season have hit the over on seven of 16 set point totals (43.8%).
+- Carolina's games this year have hit the over on seven of 16 set point totals (43.8%).

 - The Panthers put up 17.9 points per game, 3.1 fewer than the Buccaneers surrender (21.0).

-- Carolina is 4-2 against the spread and 4-2 overall when the team churns out over 332.4 yards.
+- Carolina is 4-2 against the spread and 4-2 overall when the team totals over 332.4 yards.

-- The Panthers have 27 turnovers this season, equal to the number of takeaways for the Buccaneers.
+- This season the Panthers have turned the ball over 27 times, while the Buccaneers have forced 27 turnovers.

 Home and road insights